Get a quote

 3. Map flood hazard zones.

-The NFIP has more than 5.1 million policies in force, but providing flood insurance to homeowners was never one of its goals.
-Its primary aim was to improve floodplain management and mapping, and to that end, the program has been successful.
+The NFIP has millions of policies in force, but providing flood insurance to homeowners isn’t its only goal.
+It also aims to improve floodplain management and mapping.
+In many ways, the program has been successful.

 The NFIP maps flood zones based on historical data to predict 100-year flood risk.
 That doesn’t mean a flood will only happen every 100 years in a given area.
-It means according to historical data, there is a 1 percent chance of a major flood occurring, but floods can (and do) happen more frequently.
+It means according to historical data, there is a 1% chance of a major flood occurring, but 100-year floods can (and do) happen more frequently.

 The rating system the NFIP created made it easier for private flood insurance companies to accurately price coverage based on the home’s proximity to water, elevation, and other hazards.
-But its coverage was not enough.
+Even better?
+In 2023, the NFIP introduced a new pricing approach to deliver actuarially sound rates that are both easier to understand and more reflective of a property’s flood risk.

-While the NFIP has kept many homeowners from being completely uninsured for floods, its coverage is often too limited for the needs of most homeowners.
+While the NFIP has kept many homeowners from being completely uninsured for floods, its coverage is often too limited to meet the needs of homeowners.
 For starters:

 • Coverage doesn’t start until 30 days after the application is accepted by NFIP.